tdauth/dmdf/README.md

 Then import the file `TriggerDataNew.txt` as `UI\TriggerData.txt`.

 ## Content <a name="content"></a>
-The content of this modification consist of items, creatures, spells, classes, story, quests, dialogues, NPCs etc.
+The content of this modification consists of items, creatures, spells, classes, story, quests, dialogues, NPCs etc.

 ### Plot <a name="content_plot"></a>
 The plot has been planned in several documents which are part of this repository.